Home & Mortgage

 ~$94K less home

 Unlike your credit history, which takes years to build, DTI can change significantly in a matter of months.
-Here are the levers you control—and how to pull them strategically.
+There are really just two sides of the equation: reduce what goes out in debt payments, or increase what comes in as income.

-The fastest way to improve DTI.
-Eliminating a $300/month car payment drops your DTI by 4-5 percentage points on $85K income.
-Target debts with the highest monthly payments first, regardless of balance.
+Pay down existing debt.
+This is the fastest path.
+Eliminating a $300/month car payment on $85K income drops your DTI by about 4 percentage points.
+Targeting debts with the highest monthly payments first, regardless of balance, gives you the biggest DTI improvement per dollar spent.

-A raise, bonus, or documented side income (2-year history typically required) expands the denominator.
-Going from $85K to $95K income drops a 36% DTI to 32% with no other changes.
+Increase your income.
+A raise, documented bonus, or side income with a two-year history expands the denominator.
+Going from $85K to $95K income would of dropped a 36% DTI to about 32% with no other changes.
+But lenders typically need to see the income documented for at least two years, so this is more of a long game.

-That new car or furniture financing can sink your mortgage.
+Avoid new debt before applying.
+A new car loan or furniture financing right before a mortgage application can be surprisingly damaging.
 A $500/month car payment on $85K income adds 7% to your DTI instantly.
-Wait until after closing for major purchases.

 The Student Loan Wrinkle

-Even if your student loans are in deferment or on an income-driven plan with a $0 current payment, most lenders will impute a payment of 0.5-1% of your balance per month for DTI purposes.
-A $50,000 student loan balance might count as $250-500/month in your DTI calculation regardless of what you’re actually paying.
-Ask your lender which calculation method they use.
+Even if your student loans are in deferment or on an income-driven plan with a $0 current payment, most lenders won’t count them as $0 for DTI purposes.
+Conventional loans (Fannie Mae) typically use 1% of the outstanding balance as the assumed monthly payment.
+FHA and USDA use 0.5% of the balance.
+So a $50,000 student loan could count as $250–$500/month in your DTI calculation regardless of what you’re actually paying.
+It’s worth asking your lender which method they use, because the difference can be significant.

-While mortgage lenders are the most systematic about DTI, other creditors use similar concepts.
-Auto lenders typically want DTI under 40-45% including the new car payment.
-Personal loan and credit card issuers don’t always disclose thresholds, but high DTI often results in lower credit limits, higher rates, or outright denial.
-Managing your DTI isn’t just about buying a house—it’s about maintaining financial flexibility for any borrowing you might need.
+Mortgage lenders are the most systematic about DTI, but other creditors use similar logic.
+Auto lenders typically look for DTI under 40–45% including the new car payment.
+Personal loan and credit card issuers don’t always disclose their thresholds, but high DTI often results in lower credit limits, higher rates, or denial.
+Managing your ratio isn’t only about buying a house.
+It’s about maintaining flexibility for any borrowing you might need.

-Ready to see where you stand?
-Enter your income and current debt payments below to calculate your DTI ratios instantly.
-The calculator will show you both your front-end and back-end ratios, plus how different mortgage payments would affect your total DTI—helping you understand exactly how much house you can afford while staying within lender guidelines.
+Enter your income and current debt payments below to see your front-end and back-end DTI ratios.
+The calculator also shows how different mortgage payment amounts would affect your total DTI, so you can get a sense of how much house fits within various lender thresholds.

 Quick Start Calculator